 - Amateur Status Reinstatement

 The FSGA is governed by a volunteer Executive Committee and Board of Directors of approximately 25 individuals.
 Board members include rules officials, course rating officials, competitive golfers, and men and women of all ages from throughout Florida.
-Board members are elected at the association's annual dinner, and may serve up to two, consecutive three-year terms.
-The Board and staff are further guided by an Advisory Committee comprised of between ten and twenty individuals.
-The staff of the FSGA is headquartered out of Tampa, and additional staff members are located in southeast and southwest Florida.
+The staff of the FSGA is headquartered in Tampa and additional staff members are located in southeast and southwest Florida.

 However, our services could not be performed without the tireless commitment of our statewide collection of volunteers, selflessly devoting their time to support our efforts to advance the game of golf.

 The association also actively cooperates with the United States Golf Association, PGA of America, International Association of Golf Administrators, Golf Course Superintendent’s Association, and other golf-serving associations.